aqualx/mikettle-ha/README.md

 - name (string)(Optional)
   The name displayed in the frontend.

+- iface (integer)(Optional)
+  Parameter allows select of connection Bluetooth interface.
+  On Linux, 0 means */dev/hci0*, 1 means */dev/hci1* and so on.

 Even more options regarding caching and intervals are comming in the future.

 For advanced debugging set: